yd24/data-structures-and-algorithms/javascript/trees/README.md

   * If the value is smaller than the node value, we return a recursive call (node.left, value).
   * Else we return true.

 Both of these take O(N) time complexity at worst as we will need to traverse through the whole tree.
-Both also take O(1) space complexity as we only look at one node at a time.
+Both also take O(N) space complexity as a recursive call gets added to the callstack for each node.

+**K-ary Tree**

+* fizzBuzzTree
+  * We check if the node value is divisible by 3.
+    * If so, we change the value to 'Fizz'.
+  * We check if the node value is divisible by 5.
+    * If so, we change the value to 'Buzz'.
+  * We check if the node value is divisible by 3 and 5.
+    * If so, we change the value to 'FizzBuzz'.

+  * We check if the node has any children.
+    * If so, we iterate through the children.
+      * For each child, we call the function again recursively.

+  * We return a new K-ary tree made from the node.

+This function takes O(N) time complexity because we are traversing through the entire tree once.
+It also takes O(N) space complexity because we are adding recursive calls to the call stack for each node.